Designed by doctors, shaped by you

 Published 09/04/2024

-Just like when you find a glitzy resort in your dream destination, your first question about weight loss drugs might be, how much is this going to set me back?
-Lucky for you, we’ve done our homework.
+Just like when you start planning a much-deserved vacation at your dream destination, your first question about weight loss medications might be: How much is this gonna set me back?
+Luckily for you, we’ve done the homework.

-The cost of weight loss drugs typically ranges from about $200 to $2,000 per month, depending on which type of weight loss drug you get and where you get it from.
-You may be eligible for insurance coverage or manufacturer savings programs to reduce your out-of-pocket costs.
+The cost of weight loss medications (including pills and weight loss injection costs) ranges from around $69 to $2,000 per month, depending on the specific medication and how you access it.
+You may be eligible for insurance coverage or manufacturer savings programs (directly from pharmaceutical companies like Novo Nordisk or Eli Lilly), which can significantly reduce out-of-pocket costs.

-This could include having a body mass index (BMI) above a certain amount or having a weight-related health condition — like high cholesterol, high blood pressure, or type 2 diabetes.
+This could include having a body mass index (BMI) above a certain number and/or having a weight-related health condition, like:

-We dive into other reasons weight loss drugs aren’t covered by insurance here.
+We dive into some possible reasons weight loss medications aren’t covered by insurance here, if you’re interested in learning more about that.

-Do Medicaid and Medicare Cover Weight Loss Drugs?
+Do Medicaid and Medicare Cover Weight Loss Medications?

-The cost of injectable weight loss drugs without insurance depends on which weight loss drug you go for and where you purchase it from.
-But you can generally expect to pay about $1,000 to $2,000 a month.
+The cost of weight loss injections without insurance depends on which medication you’re prescribed and where you purchase it from.
+But you can generally expect to pay around $1,000 to $2,000 a month when you purchase brand-name GLP-1s through a typical pharmacy without insurance or savings cards.

 Cost